-Functional benefits tell you what a product does for you.
 This deodorant stops you sweating.
 This bleach kills bacteria.

-Basic foods do have functional benefits.
-Vegetables can help you avoid getting ill.
+So what about food?
+Basic foods certainly have functional benefits: vegetables can help you avoid getting ill.
 The proteins in meat help your body repair itself.
 But when you get down to food that’s more for pleasure than health, the picture gets less clear.

 Let’s take ice cream as an example.
 It tastes nice, and that’s basically why it exists.
-So how do you convince people that yours tastes nicer than all the other tubs on the shelf?
+So how do you convince people that yours tastes nicer than all the other tubs on the freezer shelf?

 Everyone sells vanilla.
 So how do you make sure they choose your vanilla?
 Say where it’s from.
 Madagascan vanilla, Mexican vanilla, Tahitian vanilla.

 Some ingredients, like mint, grow just about everywhere.
 So there’s less power in stating the country of origin.
 In those cases, just zoom in.
-Does the mint grow on a mountain-side?
+Does the mint grow on a mountainside?
 Near a stream?
 In volcanic soil?
 Paint a picture for your customers.

-2. Focus on process
+2. Home in on the process

 3. Tell stories

-If you have processes that don’t improve the product but have their own unique charm, shout about those too.
-I went on a tour of the Noilly Prat distillery in the south of France recently and they told us about the stirrer.
 All the other vermouth brands have machinery that stirs all their barrels simultaneously, but at Noilly Prat there’s a man with a paddle who goes from barrel to barrel stirring by hand.
 It’s more expensive, slower and less effective, but it’s charming.
 It tells you they care.

 4. Tantalise the senses